Ecoblockchain/specs-1/README.md

 is an automatically mapped set of data that uses an already available schema where each key points to the predicate node of an RDF triplet.
-Using this form, the parser can easily traverse the document and validate each of ocurrence of `@value`, as leaf nodes are only allowed to define the most basic types (e.g. string, boolean, integer, etc).
+Using this form, the parser can easily traverse the document and validate each of ocurrence of `@value`, as leaf nodes are only allowed to define the most basic types (e.g. string, boolean, integer, etc.).

 As the rest of this document relies heavily on JSON-LD, we encourage you to learn more by reviewing the **Sources** below.